 "That could be – nice."

 She is quiet now and he can hear the whisper of her breath and nothing more.
-If not for the strangle hold around his neck, he might think she is asleep.
+If it wasn't for the strangle hold around his neck, he might think she is asleep.
 This relaxation, this peace of hers only serves to wind him tighter.
 Every silent moment is more difficult than the last to ignore exactly how close she is, how soft she is, and how she smells like spring water, sunshine, and raspberries.
 Part of him hopes that she is thinking of more questions about fairies.
 He doesn't know how much more he can fabricate about the stupid things, but anything would be better than thinking about how if he inched the hand on her back just a little higher he would reach the strings of her corset and… dammit.

 Minutes tick by.
 The shoulder of his supporting arm burns.
 He presses away from the earth with all the strength he can find, but his energy is flagging.
 It isn't long before his efforts focus mainly on keeping his arm's trembling to a minimum.
 She still clutches him like she will fall apart if she doesn't and he worries that if he takes his hand off her back she will crumble back into hysterics.